From giggle-inducing to incredibly moving, these books might make kids look at reading in a new light

 We're super excited that this graphic adaptation just hit the shelves!
 This first book in the Tristan Strong series is full of African and African American characters and folklore, and you'll be drawn in by the powerful storytelling by Kwame Mbalia from page one.
 Gorgeous full-color illustrations by Robert Venditti and Olivia Stephens truly bring the story to life.
 Ages 9+

 Apple Crush$12 BUY NOW

 The sequel to Lucy Knisley's "Stepping Stones," Jen is back and adjusting to life on Peapod Farm.
-As she starts six grade alongside her stepsister, she's faced with scenarios involving new friends, new family and boys.
+As she starts sixth grade alongside her stepsister, she's faced with scenarios involving new friends, new family and boys.
 Ages: 9+

 PAWS: Gabby Gets It Together$12 BUY NOW

 Friends Gabby, Priya and Mindy love animals.
 The problem is, none of the girls are allowed to own any!
-So, to satisfy their cravings they start their own dog walking business, PAWS.
-Determined to make it work, but handling unique personalities and interests, this coming of age graphic novel is just the start of a new series by Michele Assarasakorn and Nathan Fairbairn.
+So, to satisfy their cravings they start their own dog-walking business, PAWS.
+Determined to make it work, but handling unique personalities and interests, this coming-of-age graphic novel is just the start of a new series by Michele Assarasakorn and Nathan Fairbairn.
 Ages 8-12